Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 Failure to respond quickly can result in a rapid spread of dissatisfaction.

-PR agencies need to stress the importance of social media communication to their clients because a poorly monitored platform can result in a social media meltdown.
+Although PR agencies need to stress the importance of social media communication to their clients, a poorly monitored platform can result in a social media meltdown.

-PR agencies should be very clear about what is/isn’t covered in their terms of the agreement because social media monitoring is not the same as social media management.
+PR agencies should be very clear about what is/isn’t covered in the terms of the agreement.
+Social media monitoring is not the same as social media management.

-If you are not responding to clients via social media then someone else should be.
+Next, if you are not responding to clients via social media, then someone else should.
 Social media is not just about posting updates, it’s about responding to comments, complaints, and suggestions plus in many cases just saying “hi” to fans.

 Takeaway